rvaser/bioparser/README.md

 ## Usage

 If you would like to add bioparser to your project, include the bioparser.hpp file while compiling and add -std=c++11 to your compiler flag list.
-All parser return a vector containing std::unique_ptr<YourClass>.
-For more details please look at the examples bellow:
+For details on how to use the parsers, please look at the examples bellow:

     // user defined class for sequences in FASTA format class ExampleClass {
         public:
+            // required signature for the constructor
             ExampleClass(uint32_t object_id, const char* name, uint32_t name_length,
                 const char* data, uint32_t data_length) {
                 ...